billkarsh/SpikeGLX/Markdown/Manual-Text.md

 is launched.

->Tip: As you work with SpikeGLX you'll create several of your own custom files to remember preferred settings {channel mappings, imec readout tables, ...}.
+>Tip: As you work with SpikeGLX you'll create several of your own custom files to remember preferred settings {channel mappings, Imec readout tables, ...}.
 **Resist the urge to store these in the SpikeGLX folder**.
 If you want to upgrade, and, **we will add cool features over time**, the clutter will make it much harder to figure out what you have to replace.